Redeem Now Ends in:

 To play a D power chord, find the root note D on the A string (5th fret).

-• Place your index finger on the 5th fret of the A string (D).
+• Place your index finger on the 5th fret of the A string and your ring finger across the 7th frets of the D and G strings.

 A String - E Power Chord